shiveenp/Taggit/README.md

 The project is split into two a backend and front end.

-The backend is written using Kotlin and based on the lightweight [http4k](https://github.com/http4k/http4k) web framework.
+The backend is written using Kotlin and Spring.

 The frontend is written using [VueJs](https://vuejs.org/) and accompanying libraries like Vuex and VueRouter etc.